robcambridge/aus-gdp-nowcast/README.md

 quarter *t+1* is already over but unmeasured.
 This system nowcasts *t+1* using only data published on or before a given date.

-## Why point-in-time is the whole game
+## The importance of the point-in-time system

 The informational edge comes from monthly data arriving before GDP does.
 That edge is only real if the backtest respects **when each number was actually